top of page

 Depression

-• Rates of depression in adults with SCD average around 35%
+• Rates of depression in adults living with SCD range from 24–30%¹

-• Associated with worse quality of life and longer hospitalizations
+• Depression is associated with reduced quality of life² and longer hospitalizations³

 Anxiety

-• One-third to one-half of people with SCD report anxiety
+• One-third to one-half of people with SCD report feeling anxious

 • Often linked to fatigue, pain, and uncertainty about the future

-• Can persist even after disease-modifying or curative treatment
+• Can persist even after a disease-modifying or curative treatment

 Emotional Challenges Unique to Survivors